DS-6030 Homework Module 9

 1. Setup:

 (1.1) Load the data.
 The data has no column headers.
 Each line contains a review sentence separated by a tab character (\t) from the sentiment label (0 or 1).
 Create a tibble with the column names sentence and sentiment.
 Use the tidyverse function read_delim to load the data.
 The dataset has 1000 rows (the read.csv function fails to load the data correctly).
-Don’t forget to convert sentiment to a factor.
+Convert sentiment to a factor with levels negative (0) and positive (1) so that the positive class is unambiguous in later ROC and metric reporting.
 (2 points - coding)

-(1.2) Split the dataset into training (80%) and test sets (20%).
+(1.2) Split the dataset into training (80%) and test sets (20%) using stratified sampling on sentiment.
+Use set.seed() so that the split is reproducible.
 Prepare resamples from the training set for 10-fold cross validation.
 (1 point - coding)

 (1.3) Create a recipe to process the text data.
 The formula is sentiment ~ sentence.
 Add the following steps to the recipe: (1 point - coding)